KennyWho/hapi-api-doc-cn/API.md

   the header to its only and default option, `'nosniff'`.

 - `referrer` - controls the ['Referrer-Policy'](https://www.w3.org/TR/referrer-policy/) header, which has the following possible values.
     - `false` - the 'Referrer-Policy' header will not be sent to clients with responses.
-This is the default value.
+This is the 默认值.
     - `''` - instructs clients that the Referrer-Policy will be [defined elsewhere](https://www.w3.org/TR/referrer-policy/#referrer-policy-empty-string), such as in a meta html tag.
     - `'no-referrer'` - instructs clients to never include the referrer header when making requests.
     - `'no-referrer-when-downgrade'` - instructs clients to never include the referrer when navigating from HTTPS to HTTP.